C191068/Ali_Khatami_lottery3/README.md

 Now

 The subscription ID that this contract uses for funding requests.
-Initialized in the constructor.
+Initialized in the constructor.<br>

+It is actually a contract on blockchain which we can used to fund any subscription for any of this external <br>
+data or external computation bits <br>

+And in this contract there is a list of this subscription for people to make request to <br>

 ```solidity